 Sarita worked on developing green infrastructure projects in Chicago, Illinois, at an urban sustainability-themed think tank before leading The Experiment’s summer 2014 Costa Rica: Biodiversity, Ecology, and Sustainability program.
 She has traveled extensively in Asia, with highlights including living on a farm in Laos, taking a motorcycle trip in Vietnam from Hanoi to Ho Chi Minh City, and visiting family in Delhi, Mathura and Mumbai, India.
 Currently, Sarita lives in San Francisco where she studies psychology and works on research in health-related psychological interventions at the University of California, San Francisco.
 Sarita is a PADI-certified Advanced Open Water Diver and former lifeguard.
 In her free time, she is an avid cyclist and hiker.

 Congratulations on your upcoming Experiment summer on the Vietnam: Ecology & Conservation program.
-Please download these important pre-departure documents about your host country and program by clicking on the links below.
-Visit our Pre-departure page for information about our expectations, communications, and travel planning
+Visit our pre-departure page for information about our expectations, communications, and travel planning.
+In early 2018, our summer international information will be published in a secure page, found in the Parent Portal.